 - one woman has cut her calories to 1200-1400 a day

-- and one woman is trying to adhere to the 1400-calorie Mediterranean style eating plan as described in the Dietary Guidelines for Americans 2015-2020.
+- one woman is trying to adhere to the 1400-calorie Mediterranean style eating plan as described in the Dietary Guidelines for Americans 2015-2020

-They all eat exactly the same meals for one day.
+They all eat precisely the same meals for one day.
 Which diet plans do you think this menu would work for?

 Breakfast – 1 cup of bran flakes and 1 cup of skim milk

-Lunch – an open-faced turkey sandwich (1 slice whole wheat bread, 2 oz sliced turkey, lettuce, tomato, and pickle), 1-cup cantaloupe, and 2 whole grain Fig Newton cookies
+Lunch – an open-faced turkey sandwich (1 slice whole-wheat bread, 2 oz sliced turkey, lettuce, tomato, and pickle), 1-cup cantaloupe, and two whole-grain Fig Newton cookies

 Dinner – 1 small wheat dinner roll with 1 tsp margarine, 1/3 cup brown rice, 1 cup cooked broccoli, 3 oz roasted chicken, 2 cups salad with 2 Tbsp reduced-fat Italian dressing, and 1 ½ cups sliced strawberries

 Bedtime snack – ½ cup low-fat frozen yogurt

 Does it work for the woman who has seen a dietitian and been put on a consistent carbohydrate diet?
 Yes, it does.
 It contains 11 ½ carbohydrate choices or 176 grams of total carb.

 Does it work for the woman on Weight Watchers?
 Not entirely because she would have to use three of her anytime weekly point allotment since it comes to 30 points.
 She should skip either the Fig Newton cookies or the frozen yogurt if she doesn’t want to dip into her weekly anytime points.

 Does it work for the woman who is just watching calories?
 It does – this menu provides 1,234 calories for the day.